the-moog/ezp2023plus/readme.md

 - flash size override from main window
 - erase (not implemented in libezp2023plus)
 - translations
-- saving chip editor changes into a file
 - windows build
 - make functions that return -1 or 0 return gboolean